gokunik/Redrop/resources/docs/overview.md

 This is a quick overview of the Redrop library and its features.
 Redrop is a lightweight, customizable drag and drop library for JavaScript applications.
 It provides an easy-to-use API for creating draggable and droppable elements with extensive configuration options.

+This is just a quick overview for more details please visit docs.

 ## Table of Contents

 <!-- - [Installation](#installation) -->